 Retraining your brain, especially if you have been through really bad situations or trauma, can seem impossible.
 But you can do it!
 It can be as easy as simply looking for three single positive things about each day.

 Another positive enhancement is to compliment at least one person each day.
 Just like making notes of three positive things that happened in your day, this compliment process may feel “fake” as you begin.
 But the more you practice, the more you’ll see how it becomes a genuine expression of your character.
 What’s more, once you see that you are making a difference in someone else’s life, you may find yourself simply looking for opportunities to do this!
+This act of complimenting one person a day will give your recipient a great feeling of appreciation!
+You never know how much that person may have needed that compliment.
+This will also help with positive emotions in your own life seeing how people light up when you compliment them.

 The Tests Are In!

 The effects of gratitude were very simply measured by a research group from Indiana University.
-Forty-three people, all suffering from either depression or anxiety, were chosen, with half of them given the simple task of writing thank you letters to people as the necessity arose.
+Forty-three people, all suffering from either depression or anxiety, were chosen, with half of them given the simple task of writing thank you notes to people as the necessity arose.
 This experiment went on for three months, and then brain scans were taken of all forty-three.

 In addition to making you feel better mentally, gratitude can also have an effect on your physical health as well.
 The physical attributes that often accompany depression and anxiety can be diminished.
 There will be noticeably fewer mood swings, inflammation, and fatigue.
 The quality of sleep can even be improved, simply by learning gratefulness.

 As studies have shown, it really doesn’t take away from your daily routine.
 In fact, the benefits are such an enhancement that it should be part of your homeschool curriculum, as well.
+These are also great things to instill in your kids at a young age!
+These small acts of gratitude will turn them into very kind and loving individuals!

 Now that 2020 is upon us, what better time to cultivate these good habits for a happy New Year!